 Through education, advocacy, and convening, we advocate for programs that focus on long-term development outcomes and impact, including innovative approaches and models.

-Our priorities include: the continued elevation of development as a distinct arm of American global engagement; strengthening the position of the U.S. Agency for International Development (USAID) as the lead U.S. entity for development policy and programming; and fostering greater collaboration among all U.S. Government agencies involved in foreign assistance, including USAID, the State Department, the Millennium Challenge Corporation, and the U.S. Development Finance Corporation.
+Our priorities include the continued elevation of development as a vital component of American global engagement, and fostering greater collaboration among all U.S. Government agencies involved in foreign assistance, including the State Department, the Millennium Challenge Corporation, and the U.S. International Development Finance Corporation.

 MFAN occupies a unique space in Washington given our singular focus on making U.S. foreign assistance more effective, rather than advocating for specific sectoral approaches and funding.
 Nonetheless, while our work is executed at a macro level, it impacts all sectors of development, including global health, agriculture, economic growth and others.